Eotitanosuchus

 Eotitanosuchus ("dawn giant crocodile") is an extinct genus of biarmosuchian therapsids whose fossils were found in the town of Ochyor in Perm Krai, Russia.
 It lived about 267 million years ago.
 The only species is Eotitanosuchus olsoni.

 Description

 Eotitanosuchus is known from a single large skull without a lower jaw.
 The skull was 35 cm, but the overall length may have been over 2.5 m, possibly up to 6 m and more than 600 kg in weight for adult specimens.
 Like Biarmosuchus tener, it was primitive in that, though it was a predator, the temple opening behind the eye was small, giving it a weak bite.
 The temple was, however, larger at the top than in other biarmosuchians.

-Paleoecology
+Paleobiology

 Eotitanosuchus fossils were found in the Perm (or Cis-Urals) region of Russia.
 Eotitanosuchus was without doubt a dominant animal of its environment.
 Found preserved in flood deposits (once coastal bogs) containing many skeletons of estemmenosuchids, it has been suggested that this large predator was an excellent swimmer, possibly semi-aquatic or frequenting marshy ground.
 This, however, is just speculation.